Buddhism under Capitalism

 Summary

-Edited by prominent scholars in Buddhist studies, the book examines how capitalism and neo-liberalism shape global perceptions of Buddhism, as well as specific local practices and attitudes.
-It investigates the hist…
+Edited by two leading scholars in Buddhist studies, the book examines how capitalism and neo-liberalism have shaped global perceptions of Buddhism, as well as specific local practices and attitudes.
+It examines the institutional practices that sustained the spread of Buddhism for two and a half millennia, and the adaptation of Buddhist ins…

 Book Details